mahaqj/Fake-Invoice-Detector/README.md

 # 2. Make sure Tesseract-OCR is installed and added to PATH

+# 3. Edit this path to reflect where tesseract.exe is located on your computer
+pytesseract.pytesseract.tesseract_cmd = r"C:\Users\mahaq\AppData\Local\Programs\Tesseract-OCR\tesseract.exe"

-# 3. Run the Flask app
+# 4. Run the Flask app
 python app.py
 ```